little-hundred-miles/maharashtra_getaways/README.md

 9. Show the booking reference, confirmation recap and operator handoff.
 10. Mention the operator summary endpoint as the foundation for a future operator dashboard.

-When running locally, the booking request writes a demo record to `data/bookings.json`.
-Clear that file back to `[]` before a fresh judging session if desired.
-On Vercel, the same flow returns a successful confirmation without persisting the record.

 ## MVP limitations

 - Payment authorization is simulated; no card details are collected or stored.